Soviet5lo/SlashTHEM/README.md

 Bugs
 ----
 - Some roles do not get the quest dialogue when picking up the quest artifact (Lunatics, Locksmiths, a few others).
-- Unicode support is terribly broken, causing the game to not function at all under windows and breaking Pokedex under Unix.
+- Unicode support is terribly broken, causing the game to not function at all under windows and breaking Pokedex under unix.
 - Vault teleporters to aquariums teleport the player to a random location in the level, not the aquarium.
 - Artifact protection isn't correctly calculated upon save and load, adding -2 to AC upon every load.
 - Probably a ton of others.

 Credits
 -------
-Credits go to Chris for dNethack (Used a few artifacts), Grunt for Grunthack, BarclayII for Slashem-up (some balance changes come from this), and of course AmyBSOD for Slash'EM Extended.
+Credits go to Chris for dNetHack (Used a few artifacts), Grunt for GruntHack, BarclayII for SlashEM-up (some balance changes come from this), and of course AmyBSOD for Slash'EM Extended.

 Credits also go to Percival Tiglao for the minor sling upgrade patch, Mikael Lind for Rubber Gloves and Gauntlets of Reflection patches, Paxed for the "highlight object piles/hidden stairs" patch, André Bertelli Araújo for the music code for bards, Chris-plus-alphanumericgibberish (Chris) for additions and fixes to the music code, and L for various patches implemented in this fork.